-In light of the measures described under "Update Regarding COVID-19 Pandemic - Financing Transactions and Cost Containment Measures", we believe our cash on hand, expected future operating cash inflows and our ability to issue debt securities or additional equity securities, will be sufficient to fund operations, debt payment requirements, capital expenditures and maintain compliance with covenants under our debt agreements over the next 12-month period.
+In light of the measures described under "Update Regarding COVID-19 Pandemic-Financing Transactions and Cost Containment Measures", we believe our cash on hand, the recently completed \$1 billion commitment, the return of a portion of the cash collateral from our credit card processors, expected future operating cash inflows and our ability to issue debt securities or additional equity securities, will be sufficient to fund operations, debt payment requirements, capital expenditures and maintain compliance with covenants under our debt agreements over the next 12-month period.
 Certain debt covenant waivers were received in 2021 to enable the Company to maintain this compliance.
-Refer to "-Liquidity and Capital Resources" for further information regarding the debt covenant waivers.
+Refer to "- Liquidity and Capital Resources" for further information regarding the debt covenant waivers.
 There is no assurance that cash flows from operations and additional financings will be available in the future to fund our future obligations.
-Furthermore, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if we are unable to resume our cruise voyages on the schedule expected, and particularly if a substantial portion of our fleet continues to have suspended cruise voyages for a prolonged period.
+Furthermore, we anticipate that we will need additional equity and/or debt financing to fund our operations in the future if we are unable to resume our cruise voyages on the schedule expected, and particularly if a substantial portion of our fleet continues to have suspended cruise voyages or operate at significantly reduced occupancy levels for a prolonged period.
+We also expect to opportunistically pursue refinancings and other balance sheet optimization transactions from time to time, which could include equity, equity-linked or debt financings.